 Grants are considered as they are received and awarded based on merit, until all funds are expended.
 These activities are funded directly by the nccPA Health Foundation.

 Oral Health Grants

 The Foundation offers two grant opportunities for those seeking to take a leadership role in education or in outreach to reduce health disparities using oral health.

 Community Outreach Grant: Receive up to $500 to work with PA colleagues in your state or specialty society, your student society, or your PA program to design a project around oral health in your community.

 Research Integration Grant: Receive up to $3,000 to integrate oral health into your PA program curriculum or your clinical practice and evaluate your strategies.
 Not sure where to get started?
 Check out these oral health toolkits.

 Grants are reviewed on a first come, first served basis until all funds are expended.
 These activities are part of the PA Leadership Initiative in Oral Health with support from the National Interprofessional Initiative in Oral Health (NIIOH) and funding from the DentaQuest Foundation and Washington Dental Service Foundation.

 Kathy J. Pedersen Grant to Promote Equitable Care

-Check back for an announcement regarding the 2017 funding cycle next Spring.
+Check back for an announcement regarding the opening of the 2017 funding cycle.

-These activities were funded by the nccPA Health Foundation through a generous donation from Don and Kathy Pedersen.
+These activities are funded by the nccPA Health Foundation through a generous donation from Don and Kathy Pedersen.